 The cafe is super cute and you can tell they really care about the kitties.
 The cats have tons of toys, places to sit in the window, and opportunities for them to escape grabby-handed kids.

 As for the food, well…let’s just say that I think the cook(s) at this cafe could really benefit from a trip (or two) to Berlin, to see what other vegan (and vegan-friendly) restaurants are serving.

 On our way home, we took a slight detour to visit Mödlareuth, a town that was divided right down the middle between East and West Germany after WWII.
-We wanted to visit because we’ve been watching (and enjoying) a dramatized TV series about this town called Tannbach.
+We wanted to visit because we’ve been watching a dramatized TV series about this town, called Tannbach.

 For just 3 Euros per person, you have access to three different exhibits and a short film about the town.